 Individuals with horses facing old age, illness or injury, or documented behavioral problems can apply for assistance with humane euthanization and removal.
 You must demonstrate financial need.

 SAFE can provide up to 3 months of hay and/or grain for horse owners facing temporary setbacks.
 You must fill out the application for assistance below and demonstrate financial need, as well as a plan to be able to afford sufficient food for your horses in the future.
 Funds will be paid directly to a feed store that is convenient to you and you will need to pick up the donated items yourself.
+Please submit your request using the form at the bottom of this page.

 SAFE has created a Facebook group called Mayday Horses where we can help advertise horses that need new homes on their owner’s behalf.
 SAFE takes no responsibility for any claims made in these ads, and interested adopters will communicate directly with the horse’s owner.
 To request a listing for your horse on our Mayday Horses group, please email firstname.lastname@example.org